Alleged Nazi Labor Camp Guard Deported To Germany

 "Palij's removal sends a strong message: The United States will not tolerate those who facilitated Nazi crimes and other human rights violations, and they will not find a safe haven on American soil," press secretary Sarah Sanders said in an overnight statement.

-Palij was born in Poland (present-day Ukraine), the Justice Department says, and he became a U.S. citizen in 1957.
+Palij was born in Piadyki, Poland (which is now part of Ukraine), the Justice Department says, and he became a U.S. citizen in 1957.

 A historian at the United States Holocaust Memorial Museum served as an expert witness in Palij's case.
-The museum confirms that Palij was a guard at the Trawniki labor camp in German-occupied Poland, and that he was one of the men who provided the manpower to "Operation Reinhard," the plan to murder two million Jews living in Poland.
+The museum confirms that Palij was a guard at the Trawniki labor camp in Nazi-occupied Poland and that he was among those who provided the manpower to "Operation Reinhard," the plan to kill 2 million Jews living in Poland.

 The Justice Department wrote in a statement that Palij admitted to officials that he was trained at the SS training camp in Trawniki in the spring of 1943: